marty-oehme/papis-extract/README.md

 For now, these are the only formatters the plugin knows about.

-Be aware that if you write to your notes using a different template the plugin will *not* detect old annotations and drop them, so you will be doubling up your annotations.
+Be aware that if you re-write to your notes using a completely different template than the original the plugin will *not* detect old annotations and drop them, so you will be doubling up your annotations.
+See the `minimum_similarity_color` configuration option for more details.

 ## Configuration